 Religious and medical exemptions will be evaluated on a case-by-case basis.

-For more information, see the COVID-19 Vaccine Policy: FAQ page.
+For more information, please visit COVID-19 Vaccine Policy: FAQ.

 Proof of current vaccination MUST include the following: